-1. Note the orientation of the adjustable risers, in order that they can be returned to the same position when the repair operation is complete.
+- 1. Remove both forks (see Front Fork Removal). - 2.
+Note the orientation of the adjustable risers, in order that they can be returned to the same position when the repair operation is complete.

 - The bolt positions shown below are in the standard position, as delivered from the factory.
-If the handlebars have been adjusted, the bolt positions will be reversed. - 2.
+If the handlebars have been adjusted, the bolt positions will be reversed. - 3.
 Remove the handlebar rear (8 mm threaded) clamp bolts, and then the front (10 mm threaded) clamp and riser bolts.

 - 1. 10 mm bolts

 - 2. 8 mm bolts

-- 3. As an assembly, raise the handlebars until clear of the upper yoke.
+- 4. As an assembly, raise the handlebars until clear of the top yoke.
 Rest the assembly forward of the steering stem such that access to the headstock top nut and the adjustment nuts is unrestricted.
 Ensure the master cylinder remains in an upright position.

-- 4. Loosen the upper yoke clamp bolts.
+- 5. Loosen the top yoke clamp bolts.

-Care must be taken when removing the headstock top nut, to ensure that the top nut and upper yoke do not become scratched.
+Care must be taken when removing the headstock top nut, to ensure that the top nut and top yoke do not become scratched.
 Protect the surfaces with a suitable cloth or tape to prevent scratching.

-5. Remove the headstock upper nut.
+6. Remove the headstock upper nut.